-New features from the LLVM upgrade
+New Rust features from the LLVM upgrade

-This language has been upgraded to LLVM 6 from LLVM 4.
+The Rust language has been upgraded to LLVM 6 from LLVM 4.
 This lets Rust keep abreast of the upstream WebAssembly back end and pick up new features when they land.

 The LLVM upgrade also fixes some SIMD-related compilation errors.
 For internet of thigs (IoT) development, LLVM 6 brings Rust closer to supporting the AVR microntroller family, leveraged in the Arduino Uno board.
 Rust, Mozilla claims, can improve security and reliability of IoT devices and is much better at this than the C/C++ languages commonly used to write microcontroller firmware.
 AVR support is due soon.

 New Rust features from the Cargo CLI changes

 cargo new will default to generating a binary rather than a library.
 Rust’s developers said they try to keep the CLI stable but that this change was important and unlikely to result in breakage.
 They said that

 cargo new accepts two flags:

 --bin, to build binaries or executables

 In previous versions of Cargo, developers who did not pass one of these flags would default to

 --lib.
 This was done because each binary often depends on other libraries, thus making the library case more common.
 But this behavior is actually incorrect, because each library is depended on by many binaries.
 Also, some community members found the default surprising.